D4cry0/D4cry0/README.md

 ### Interested in
 - Low level programing and IOT
-- Web development ( back end ) mostly for Shopify, MedusaJs and IOT
+- Web development mostly for Shopify, MedusaJs and IOT
 - Linux servers and networks administrator (Clusters, VMs, Kubernetes, LXC, etc).
 Currently i'm designing a cluster network with home and cloud servers.
 - Music Production
 - Cybersecurity